jayz22/stellar-confidential-transfer/docs/design_doc.md

 # Soroban Confidential Token Design

-# Requirements
+## Requirements

 - Implements SEP-41, can function as and interoperate with a standard token
-- Confidentiality as an optional extention
+- Confidentiality as an optional extension
-	- if enabled, has an additional "confidential account" extention with encrypted balance
+	- if enabled, has an additional "confidential account" extension with encrypted balance
 	- able to transfer from encrypted balance to standard (transparent) balance
 - Auditability
 	- any encrypted transfer should be auditable by additional 3rd parties
 	- proper events should be emitted
-- usibility
+- Usability
 	- avoid spamming to the confidential account
-- computation efficiency
+- Computation efficiency
-    - verification should be cheap and fast (~milli-seconds)
+    - verification should be cheap and fast (~milliseconds)
     - proving should be reasonably fast (~seconds)

 ## Secondary Goals - TODO: check with Nico's doc's requirements